Client Earlee Products

 - Production waste is monitored and has reduced by 50% over the last 18 months.

-According to Michael D’Allura – Commercial Manager at Earlee Products: “Gary Pollard is an enthusiastic mentor who was able to take our entire company on the lean journey.
+According to Michael D’Allura – Commercial Manager at Earlee Products: “The TXM Consultant was an enthusiastic mentor who was able to take our entire company on the Lean journey.
 He built sustainable and meaningful platforms for our team enabling a continuous improvement environment.”